Add to your Claude Code skills

 |---|---|---|---|

 Rule: start at T1.
 Escalate to the next tier only when the current one fails.
-The pipeline does this automatically via task({...}); apply the same logic when you call compound tools manually.
+Apply this logic when calling compound tools directly; the built-in agent loop (via task({...})) follows the same discipline.

 I want to click something: